joenurul/seve-scripts.2/README.md

 Created by Seve Malachi ....
 HEY HELLO

-Only Works on BONVEIO SCRIPTS
+Only Works on My VPS SCRIPT

-CREDITS TO lfasmpao😊